 Many biosensors are in fact not used to detect a certain target in a sample, but rather to analyze an interaction between two molecules in a controlled manner.
 In molecular biology and drug development it is of great interest to determine the affinity between a pair of molecules, how long they remain bound together, how their interaction varies with temperature and so on.
 One way to investigate these aspects of an interaction is to immobilize one of the molecules on a surface and introduce the other molecule in solution.
 If the surface is such that it gives a detectable signal upon molecular binding one can analyse the interaction in real time and without artificial labels.
 This is the principle of surface-based biosensors.
 My nanopores represent one type of surface capable of such analysis by optical spectroscopy or electrochemical readout.

-In a recent sideproject, we have started to develop a new kind of reflective display, also known as electronic paper (like in the Kindle reader from Amazon), in color with ultralow power consumption.
+In a recent sideproject, we have started to develop a new kind of reflective display, also known as electronic paper (like the Kindle reader from Amazon), in color with ultralow power consumption.
 More information will follow depending on the outcome of these activities and if funding is obtained.
 A small startup called has been launched: